danielabar/meblog/src/markdown/datadog-heroku-rails.md

 Note that I use [iTerm with zsh and oh-my-zsh](../how-i-setup-my-terminal) and the above technique has only been tested on this particular setup.

 ## TODO
-* Nice to have: a visual showing how the components fit together: Heroku dynos, DD agent installed on dyno and sending host metrics, datadog gem installed as part of Rails app and sending instrumentation data to DD agent, DD site receiving metrics from DD agent.
-  * See WIP `tech/blog-research/rails-heroku-datadog/mermaid4.html`
-* After dyno metadata enabled, maybe show expectation that now a bunch of `HEROKU_...` env vars should be populated? (get example from work laptop, make generic if necessary)
-* Aside: telemetry data will show the database queries executed by the Rails app, but PostgreSQL monitoring is an additional service that has to be paid for if you want it, and involves another whole set of steps to setup.
-And some challenges given that the PG add-on for Heroku is a managed service, i.e. you can't just ssh in there and modify the conf file.
-My team isn't using this at the moment, so perhaps a topic for a future blog post.
 * Explain a little more about what auto instrument does, try to find it in the dd-trace-rb repo on GitHub: https://github.com/search?q=repo%3ADataDog%2Fdd-trace-rb%20auto_instrument&type=code and https://github.com/DataDog/dd-trace-rb/issues/2343#issuecomment-1299009009
 * Add references (get more links from work laptop?) such as
   * https://docs.datadoghq.com/agent/basic_agent_usage/heroku/